Some days call for something warm and comforting without too much thought, and mashed potatoes almost always feel like the answer.

 Chef’s Pro Tips for Perfect Results

-- Cut potatoes into even sizes so they cook at the same rate.
+- Cut the potatoes into even pieces so they cook at the same rate.

-- Start potatoes in cold water — it ensures even cooking.
+- Start the potatoes in cold water to promote even cooking from the inside out.

-- Warm the milk and butter before mixing to avoid gummy potatoes.
+- Warm the milk and butter before mixing to prevent gummy potatoes.

-- Use a potato masher or ricer; avoid overmixing with a mixer.
+- Use a potato masher or ricer, and avoid overmixing with a mixer.

-- Stir in add-ins gently to keep the texture fluffy.
+- Gently fold in any add-ins to keep the texture light and fluffy.

 Kitchen Tools You’ll Need